Telefonica/gymnos/docs/source/guide/add_an_execution_environment.rst

 This command will create ``gymnos/execution_environments/my_execution_environment.py`` and modify ``gymnos/__init__.py`` to register execution environment so we can load it using ``gymnos.load``.

-The execution environment registration process is done by associating the execution environement name with their path:
+The execution environment registration process is done by associating the execution environement id with their path:

 .. code-block:: python
     :caption: gymnos/__init__.py

     execution_environments.register(
-        name="my_execution_environment",
+        type="my_execution_environment",
         entry_point="gymnos.execution_environments.my_execution_environment.MyExecutionEnvironment"
     )